playframework/play-samples/README.md

 The Websocket API is built on Akka Streams, and so is async, non-blocking, and backpressure aware.
 Using Akka Streams also means that interacting with Akka Actors is simple.

-There are also tests showing how ScalaTest and Akka Testkit are used to test actors and flows.

-## Reactive Push
+## Reactive Push using Akka Streams

 This application uses a WebSocket to push data to the browser in real-time.
 To create a WebSocket connection in Play, first a route must be defined in the <a href="#code/conf/routes" class="shortcut">routes</a> file.
 Here is the route which will be used to setup the WebSocket connection:

-<pre><code>GET /ws controllers.Application.ws</code></pre>
+<pre><code>GET /ws controllers.HomeController.ws</code></pre>

 The <code>ws</code> method in the HomeController.java controller handles the request and does the protocol upgrade to the WebSocket connection.
-The <code>UserActor</code> stores the handle to the WebSocket connection.<br/>
+The <code>UserActor</code> stores the input and output streams to the WebSocket connection, and can manipulate the streams in response to messages.<br/>

-Once the <code>UserActor</code> is created, the default stocks (defined in `application.conf`) are added to the user's list of watched stocks.<br/>
+Once the <code>UserActor</code> is created, the default stocks (defined in `application.conf`) are added to the user's list of watched stocks.<br/>  The flow of stock quotes is managed using MergeHub and BroadcastHub as a publish/subscribe method to dynamically add and remove streams to the Websocket.
+The `StockHistory` and `StockQuote` presentation objects are converted using Play-JSON using the implicit `Reads` and `Writes` defined on the companion objects.

-Each stock symbol has its own <code>StockActor</code> defined in StockActor.scala.
-This actor holds the last 50 prices for the stock.
-Using a <code>FetchHistory</code> message the whole history can be retrieved.
-A <code>FetchLatest</code> message will generate a new price.
-Every <code>StockActor</code> sends itself a <code>FetchLatest</code> message every 75 milliseconds.
-Once a new price is generated it is added to the history and then a message is sent to each <code>UserActor</code> that is watching the stock.
-The <code>UserActor</code> then serializes the data as JSON and pushes it to the client using the WebSocket.<br/>

-Underneath the covers, resources (threads) are only allocated to the Actors and WebSockets when they are needed.
-This is why Reactive Push is scalable with Play and Akka.

 ## Reactive UI - Real-time Chart